richard-shan/fabRepo/docs/lessons/week8/programming.md

 ## Setup

-I first downloaded the <a href="https://github.com/SpenceKonde/megaTinyCore/tree/master/">**megaTinyCore library**</a> from Github and installed its boards via Arduino IDE's Boards Manager.
+I first downloaded the <a href="https://github.com/SpenceKonde/megaTinyCore/tree/master/">**megaTinyCore library**</a> from GitHub and installed its boards via Arduino IDE's Boards Manager.

 After I installed megaTinyCore, I configured my Arduino IDE settings to the following specifications in preparation for programming the ATTiny412.